A note on Fokker-Planck equations and graphons: Introduction, model and literature

 \begin{rem} Under suitable assumptions on the coefficients, see \cite[Proposition 3.3]{cf:BCN20} but also \cite[Theorem 2.1]{cf:BCW20} and \cite[Lemma 2.7]{cf:KM17}, it is possible to show that for two solutions $\mu^W$ and $\mu^V$ associated to $W$ and $V$ in $\cW$ respectively, it holds that

 where $D_T$ is some distance on probability measures metricizing the weak-convergence.
-Equation \eqref{eq:continuity} proves that the application $W \mapsto \mu^W$ is (Hölder-)continuous and, thus, that similar graphons \textendash{} in terms of the cut-norm \textendash{} leads to similar particle behaviors.
-However, it does not say anything whether two different graphons (possibly in $\delta_{\square}$-distance) can lead to close behaviors.
-As Theorem \ref{thm} and its corollaries show, there are relevant examples where this happens and where it is possible to prove that the particle dynamics coincide. \end{rem}
+Equation \eqref{eq:continuity} establishes that the application $W \mapsto \mu^W$ is (Hölder-)continuous and, in particular, that similar graphons \textendash{} in the cut-norm \textendash{} lead to similar particle behaviors.

+Observe that it is not possible to infer that different graphons (possibly in $\delta_{\square}$-distance) lead to different behaviors.
+As Theorem \ref{thm} and its corollaries show, this cannot be true.
+There are relevant examples where it is possible to prove that on substantially different graphons, the particle dynamics can coincide. \end{rem}

 For every $W \in \cW_0$, Proposition \ref{p:existenceUniqueness} shows that the infinite system \eqref{eq:fpBIG} admits a unique solution, yet it does not address the unlabeled class of $W$ in $\tilde{\cW}_0$.
 We explicit such relation in the next proposition.